youandmedigital/craft-breadcrumb/README.md

 Breadcrumb has the following settings available:

-- **homeTitle** `(string, optional, default 'Home')`: Customise the title of the first item in the breadcrumb.
+- **homeTitle** `(string, optional, default 'Home')`: Customise the title in the first segment of the breadcrumb.

 - **customBaseUrl** `(string, optional, default '@baseUrl')`: Set a custom base URL.

 - **skipUrlSegment** `(int, optional, default 'null')`: Remove a segment from the Breadcrumb array.
 For example, if you have the URL `https://mysite.local/posts/categories/example-category` and wanted to remove `categories` from the array, you would enter `3` as the value.

+- **customFieldHandle** `(string, optional, default 'null')`: Specify a field to customise the title in the last segment of the breadcrumb.
+Requires the setting customFieldHandleEntryId to work.

 - **customFieldHandleEntryId** `(int, optional, default '0')`: Required for customFieldHandle.
-Nothing to customise.

-- **customFieldHandle** `(string, optional, default 'null')`: Specify a field that contains a custom title.
-This only works for the last item in the breadcrumb array.
-Requires customFieldHandleEntryId to work.

-- **lastSegmentTitle** `(string, optional, default 'null')`: Customise the title of the last segment in the breadcrumb.
+- **lastSegmentTitle** `(string, optional, default 'null')`: Customise the title in the last segment of the breadcrumb.
+Use this setting in favour of customFieldHandleEntryId and customFieldHandle.

 - **limit** `(int, optional, default 'null')`: Limit the amount of crumbs returned in the Breadcrumb array.